 - 14 Apr 2020

-Q: Where can we get advice on responding to the Coronavirus Covid-19 outbreak?
+Q: Where can we get advice on responding to the COVID-19 outbreak?

 A: You should keep up to date with and have regard to the latest advice from Government, the NHS and the Chief Medical Officer.
 The position is changing on a daily basis and therefore it is important to check that advice regularly.